 Save the trim.
 It can be used for edibles and/or tinctures.
 Those trims still have some cannabinoid, and if you are a frugal person, as I am, you will make good use of it.

 Make sure to store your manicured buds in a proper container, preferably airtight containers such as glass jars.

 Cannabis users all over the world have been judging their ganja by looks for years.
 I've even heard some people tell me they can decipher the strain just by looks.
 I giggle to myself each and every time I hear that.
 Truth is, a good trimmer can take four buds from the same plant and trim them so differently, you'd swear they were different strains.

 Magazines and books only show the cream of the crop and we have new users believing that anything less than sparkly white coated nugs is inferior.
 This could not be further from the truth.
 I've ingested some pretty shabby lookin' buds and made friends with them quickly.

-The term "hand-trimmed" is a seal of quality not all offer anymore.
-I've had buds that were each carefully manicured by a human, and I've had buds that looked like hard green moon rocks.
-Hand-trimmed vs. machine-trimmed.
+The term "hand-trimmed" is a seal of quality not always offered anymore.
+I've had buds that were each carefully manicured by a human, and I've had buds that looked like hard green moon rocks: hand-trimmed vs. machine-trimmed.
 The truth comes out in the grind every time.
 We have to remember that these are flowers and flowers differ vastly sometimes.
 If you open your order of Cannabis and don't recognize the flower inside, don't panic!
 It may never look like the one in the magazine but that is no reason to shun it.

-Editor's Note: This post was originally published in July 2017 and has been revamped and updated as needed for accuracy and comprehensiveness.
+Editor's Note: This post was originally published in Jan 2018 and has been revamped and updated as needed for accuracy and comprehensiveness.